alacritty/alacritty/README.md

 ### Other

-Prebuilt binaries for Linux, macOS, and Windows can be downloaded from the [GitHub release page](https://github.com/jwilm/alacritty/releases).
+Prebuilt binaries for Linux, macOS, and Windows can be downloaded from the [GitHub releases page](https://github.com/jwilm/alacritty/releases).

 ## Configuration